webhintio/hint/packages/hint/docs/user-guide/concepts/connectors.md

 * `jsdom`: Your website will be loaded using [`jsdom`][jsdom].
 * `chrome`: Your website will be loaded using Chrome and the Chrome Debugging Protocol.
-This is one of the `remote-debugging-connector`s
+This is one of the `remote-debugging-connector`s.
-* `edge`: Your website will be loaded using Edge via the [`edge-diagnostics-adapter`][eda].
-You will need to run Windows 10 Creators Update or later to use it.
-This connector will only be installed if you are running on it.
-There are some known issues so please check the [Edge issues](#edge) section below.
 * `local`: This connector will analyze the files specified (a file or a directory).